accarniel/fsr/README.md

 ## Contributing and Contact

 The project welcomes contributions from three different perspectives.
 You can contribute to _fsr_ by making Issues or Pull Requests on this GitHub Repository.
-Alternatively, contact Anderson Carniel by sending an email to accarniel@ufscar.br.
+Alternatively, contact Anderson Carniel by sending an email to <accarniel@ufscar.br>.
 When a Pull Request or email is sent, Anderson Carniel will check it as soon as possible.